Skip to main content

 The shape of CS networking that actually works

 Most "how to network" advice is built for industries where the conversation is the product.
-CS is different — the interview loop is still technical at the end of the funnel.
+CS is different.
+The interview loop is still technical at the end of the funnel.
 The network's job is to get you into the loop, not to replace it.

 The single mechanic that matters: a warm referral roughly triples your first-round interview rate at large tech companies.
 That's a bigger multiplier than any résumé optimization.
 The whole point of CS networking is to earn three or four people who'll genuinely refer you.
 Per the BLS occupational outlook on hiring channels, referrals consistently show up as one of the highest-yield channels in technical hiring.